 About me...I started my career in the Department of Geography at Ryerson University in August 1999 as an Assistant Professor.
 I was promoted to Associate Professor in September 2005 and Full Professor in September 2011.
 My education includes a B.Sc.
-(Hons.) in Geography from the University of Saskatchewan in 1990, a M.Sc. in Geography (specialization: Geographic Information Systems) from the University of Calgary in 1995 and a Ph.D.
+(Honours) in Geography from the University of Saskatchewan in 1990, a M.Sc. in Geography (specialization: Geographic Information Systems) from the University of Calgary in 1995 and a Ph.D.
 (Dr.phil) in Geography (specialization: Alpine Snowpack Modelling) from the University of Salzburg in 1999.
 My main research interests are the geospatial analysis of sediment contamination and satellite image analysis and classification.

-I currently serve as the Vice President of the Canadian Association of Geographers - Ontario Division (CAGONT).
+I currently serve as President of the Canadian Association of Geographers - Ontario Division (CAGONT).
 The purpose of CAGONT is to support the objectives of the Canadian Association of Geographers (CAG) in the encouragement of geographic study, teaching, research and application, especially in Ontario.
 GeogNews (the weekly news digest of the CAG is a valuable resource for current information related to Canadian Geographers.
 In addition, the CAG Annual Directory lists academic staff, research activities and current publications of geography departments in Canadian universities and certain government agencies.